vuejs/vue-test-utils/docs/en/getting-started.md

 ```

-**5. Handle async DOM updates**
+### Handle async DOM updates

-As you probably know, Vue updates the DOM based on an internal `tick` to prevent unnecessary rerenders if a bunch of data gets changed.
-That's why `Vue.nextTick(...)` allows you to verify that DOM changes have been applied correctly.
-Luckily this is handled for you by the `.html()` method.
+Vue updates the DOM based on an internal `tick` to prevent unnecessary rerenders if a bunch of data gets changed.
+That's why `Vue.nextTick(...)` allows you to verify that DOM changes have been applied correctly and to pass in a callback to run right after that.
+Luckily this async DOM update is taked care of by the `.html()` method.

 ```js